Actually Free AI Interview Assistants (I Tested 8 of Them)

 - 1. Do your basic prep first - Research the company, prep your stories, know your resume inside out.
 Don't waste AI credits on stuff you can do yourself.

-- 2. Save credits for mock interviews - Use Google Interview Warmup for casual practice.
-Use your AI credits for in-depth mock interview sessions.
+- 2. Save credits for real interviews - Use Google Interview Warmup for practice.
+Use your AI copilot credits when it actually counts.

 - 3. Focus on your weak spots - If behavioral questions are your thing, don't waste credits there.
 Use them for technical stuff or whatever trips you up.